 Chinese Giant Salamander Facts

-- It owes this term to the highly respected French zoologist and entomologist Charles Émile Blanchard.
-This researcher made the first known formal recognition of it as a separate and distinct species.
+- It received that title due to the efforts of the highly respected French zoologist and entomologist Charles Émile Blanchard.
+This researcher recorded the first formal recognition of it as a separate and distinct species.
 This scientifically notable event occurred in 1871.

-- For the moment, however, it also serves as the focus of ongoing and scientific debate.
-That’s due to recent DNA research.
+- For the moment, however, it also serves as the focus of ongoing, serious scientific debate.
+That’s due to the results of recent DNA research.
 A 2018 study revealed that several subspecies of the remarkable creature may in fact exist.
 This would complicate its classification.

-- It holds several distinctions in the annals of science, in fact.
-The first’s a positive one, of sorts.
+- Impressively, the animal holds several distinctions in the annals of science, in fact.
+The first’s a strongly positive one, of sorts.
 That’s because it’s presently the largest of all known amphibians.
 The second, however, isn’t as fortunate.
-It also remains among the most threatened.
+It also remains among the most threatened of them.

-- Therefore, the IUCN lists it on the organizations’ Red List of Threatened Species.
+- Therefore, the IUCN lists it on the organizations’ published Red List of Threatened Species.
 On that list, it holds the regrettable status of Critically Endangered.
-It currently faces several threats to its existence, including habitat loss and human consumption.
+The remarkable amphibian currently faces several threats to its existence, including habitat loss and human consumption.

 Related Articles